-- Supporting children with additional learning needs to achieve their potential and optimise their self-esteem and resilience. - Overseeing the day-to-day operation of the School's Learning Enrichment Policy. - Developing, monitoring and evaluating the Learning Enrichment Policy. - Overseeing and maintaining central records for all children with SEN/D. - Co-ordinating the provision for pupils with SEN/D. - Ensuring staff are kept up to date with current development in SEN/D through informal conferencing and INSET. - Advising staff on supporting pupils with SEN/D. - Developing and maintaining a programme of identification, assessment, tracking and monitoring of pupils with SEN/D. - Liaising with parents of children with additional learning needs. - Liaising with external agencies including educational and clinical psychologists, speech and language therapists and occupational therapists.
+- Supporting children with additional learning needs to achieve their potential and optimise their self-esteem and resilience. - Overseeing the day-to-day operation of the School's Learning Enrichment Policy. - Developing, monitoring and evaluating the Learning Enrichment Policy. - Overseeing and maintaining central records for all children with SEND. - Co-ordinating the provision for pupils with SEND. - Ensuring staff are kept up to date with current development in SEND through informal conferencing and INSET. - Advising staff on supporting pupils with SEND. - Developing and maintaining a programme of identification, assessment, tracking and monitoring of pupils with SEND. - Liaising with parents of children with SEND. - Liaising with external agencies including educational and clinical psychologists, speech and language therapists and occupational therapists.